Bombay Talkies (film): Star

 The story is an adaptation of Satyajit Ray's short story "Patol Babu, Film Star".
-Purandar (Nawazuddin Siddiqui), a failed stage actor, is struggling to make a living after his father's death.
+Purandar, a failed stage actor, is struggling to make a living after his father's death.
 His family consists of his wife and his sick daughter, who always wants to hear stories from her father, but is disappointed.
 Purandar is chided by his wife to find a job, but he expects others to come to him and offer him work.
 By chance, he gets selected from a crowd to play the role of a common pedestrian who collides with the hero in a scene being shot.
 When he asks for his dialogue, he is given only one word- "Eh!".

-Shocked and heartbroken, Purandar contemplates leaving, but meets the spirit of his stage mentor (Sadashiv Amrapurkar) who reminds him that every role, no matter how small or insignificant it may be, is important if the actor takes it seriously.
+Shocked and heartbroken, Purandar contemplates leaving, but meets the spirit of his stage mentor who reminds him that every role, no matter how small or insignificant it may be, is important if the actor takes it seriously.
 Purandar goes back to the set and gives his best effort, even incorporating his own ideas, which receives praise.
 He leaves without taking his payment, feeling a sense of artistic satisfaction.
 He runs home to his daughter and narrates his experiences, which the little girl enjoys listening to.